wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 For information about installation, configuration and how to use CLI commands to accomplish Azure tasks see

 * [Install the Azure CLI][xplat-cli]
-* [Deploy and manage virtual machines by using Azure Resource Manager templates and the Azure CLI][virtual-machines-deploy-rmtemplates-azure-cli]
+* [Deploy and manage virtual machines by using Azure Resource Manager templates and the Azure CLI][virtual-machines-linux-cli-deploy-templates]
 * [Use the Azure CLI for Mac, Linux, and Windows with Azure Resource Manager][xplat-cli-azure-resource-manager]

 Please also read chapter [Azure CLI for Linux VMs][deployment-guide-4.5.2] in the [Deployment Guide][planning-guide] on how to use Azure CLI to deploy the Azure Monitoring Extension for SAP.